catduckgnaf/springboard-dev/README.md

 ## Database / SQL / Postgres

 Postgres is there, it works:
+For reasons known only to me, (Just kidding, I am lazy) I did not set up a default user, or password.
+So just use postgres.

 # command to start postgres

 ## to start postgres:

 1. sudo service postgresql start
-## or sudo /etc/init.d/postgresql start
 2. sudo su postgres   ## (Ignore the error message)
 3. psql

 # command to stop postgres

-1. sudo service postgresql stop
+sudo service postgresql stop
-## or sudo /etc/init.d/postgresql stop

 ## Node JS